 Williams sold 60 per cent of his team to Walter Wolf in 1976 and after being removed as team manager, Williams sold the rest of his team to the Canadian.

 However, Williams wasn't done with F1 and along with Patrick Head setup Williams Grand Prix Engineering in 1977, the team that still exists today.

-After nearly a decade in the doldrums, fallen superpowers Williams made a welcome return to F1's big time in 2014.
+After nearly a decade in the doldrums, fallen superpowers Williams continued their resurgence in 2015.

-The breakthrough came after two crucial changes.
-Firstly, Williams persuaded engineer Patrick Head to come on board while he also landed a lucrative sponsorship deal with Saudia Airlines.
-Head's FW07 was immediately on the pace when introduced in 1979, with Alan Jones taking the title the following year.
+A lucrative sponsorship deal with Saudia Airlines helped finance the team and Head's FW07 was immediately on the pace when introduced in 1979, with Alan Jones taking the title the following year.
 Two constructors' titles also came the team's way in this period while Keke Rosberg won the World Championship in 1982.

 With Piquet then departing, Honda went with him.
 But, once again, Williams didn't spend too long in the lurch - their new partnership with Renault subsequently proving the most successful in the team's history.
 Five more constructors' titles were to come in the 1990s, with Nigel Mansell, Alain Prost, Damon Hill and Jacques Villeneuve all scaling the heights of success.
 It's a run that took in technical innovation (they led the way in the field of active suspension, before its cleverness saw it promptly banned) but also tragedy, with Ayrton Senna losing his life in a crash during the 1994 San Marino GP.